 As Senior Tutor, Richard manages departmental support for students who are experiencing problems that may affect their studies.
 Routine concerns can be discussed with your personal tutor.
 You can find your personal tutor by looking at the lists on the Virtual Learning Environment.
 There is also a Help and Advice section on the VLE.
 For more serious or long-term problems, please contact Richard directly.

-‘Discourses of military service and paramilitary activity in the Anglophone Caribbean after the First World War’, Demobilizing Empires: The Transition from War to ‘Peace’ after the Great War, Centre for War Studies, University College Dublin, September.
+‘Discourses of military service and paramilitary activity in the Anglophone Caribbean after the First World War’, Demobilizing Empires: The Transition from War to 'Peace' after the Great War, University College Dublin, 10-11 September 2010.

-'Moving image representations of imperial troops in the First World War', Colonial Film: Moving Images of the British Empire conference, Birkbeck College, University of London, July.
+‘Moving Image Representations of Imperial Troops in the First World War’, Colonial Film: Moving Images of the British Empire, Birkbeck College Cinema, 9 July 2010

 'The First World War and the Permanent West Indian Soldier' in Rick Fogarty and Andrew Jarboe, Empires in World War 1: Shifting Frontiers and Imperial Dynamics in a Global Conflict (London: IB Taurus, 2014).

 ‘Racism in the Trenches’, The World Today (Chatham House), December 2013 & January 2014, 48.